Child Disability Payment

 There is a quicker way of applying for Child Disability Payment if your child is terminally ill.
 As part of this process, you complete a shorter application form.
 You also need to get your doctor or nurse to complete a ‘Benefits Assessment under the Special Rules in Scotland (BASRiS)’ Form.
 This form describes your child’s condition and treatments, and you don’t need to pay for it.

-Unlike DLA or PIP, there is no need to show that you expect your child to pass away within six months.
+Unlike DLA or Personal Independence Payment (PIP), there is no need to show that you expect your child to pass away within six months.
 You can make a claim under the special rules so long as your child’s nurse or GP believes your child has a progressive disease that one can reasonably expect to cause their death.
 Guidance suggests that Social Security Scotland take the following factors into account:

-• Whether the condition is advance and progressive or with risk of sudden death.
+• Whether the condition is advanced and progressive or with risk of sudden death.

 • Whether it is amenable to curative treatment.